jaccomoc/jactl/docs/pages/language-guide.md

 ## Truthiness

-In Jacsal we often want to know whether an expression is `true` or not.
+In Jactl we often want to know whether an expression is `true` or not.
 The _truthiness_ of an expression is used to determine which branch of an `if` statement to evaluate, or whether a `for` loop or a `while` loop should continue or not, for example.
 In any situation where a boolean `true` or `false` is expected we need to evaluate the given expression to determine whether it is true or not.